TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/66 - Revelation/Revelation 16/Revelation 16.17.md

 ---

-And the seventh poured out his bowl upon the air; and there came forth a great voice out of the temple, from the throne, saying, It is done:
+The seventh poured out his bowl into the air.
+A loud voice came forth out of the temple of heaven, from the throne, saying, "It is done!"